Vanderbull/ForbiddenLands/README.md

 amount of the bonus depends upon the dwarf’s constitution: every 3.5 points of constitution (rounding down fractions) grants a bonus of +1 against such magic.
-Moreover, the hardy dwarfi sh nature imparts a similar bonus on any saving throws against poison.
+Moreover, the hardy dwarfi sh nature imparts a 22-01-21similar bonus on any saving throws against poison.
 Dwarfs are not a numerous folk, but they are adventurous, loving the lustre of gold, the glitter of gems, and the quality